• Skip to main content

 Pedestrian Traffic Deaths Are At A Ten Year High – Too Much Screen Time Could Be A Cause

-March 2, 2020 by Danylo Terleckyj Leave a Comment
+March 2, 2020 by Levinson and Stefani Leave a Comment

 A newly published study by the Governor’s Highway Safety Association, a not-for-profit comprised of the highway safety offices of the 50 states, better known as the organization behind the click-it or ticket campaign, is suggesting that pedestrian deaths in motor vehicle incidents are at a ten year high.
 The numbers seem to match the claim.
 Incidents of pedestrian deaths in car crashes are up while other traffic deaths are declining.
 Therefore, the percentage of traffic fatalities involving pedestrians now comprises a larger percentage than before.
 These are the worst numbers since 1990.